 Most patients will improve with simple measures and these should be tried first:

-- The patient (and carers) should be educated about the various factors that affect blood pressure and special aspects that have to be avoided - eg, foods, habits, positions and drugs.
+- The patient (and carers) should be educated about the various factors that affect BP and about the special aspects that have to be avoided - eg, foods, habits, positions and drugs.

 - Review any medication being taken.

 - Advise the elderly on standing slowly, dorsiflexing the feet first and even crossing the legs whilst upright.